-The net pension liability represents the Authority's proportionate share of the collective net pension liability reported in the State of North Carolina's 2015 Comprehensive Annual Financial Report.
+The net pension liability represents the Authority's proportionate share of the collective net pension liability reported in the State of North Carolina's 2016 Comprehensive Annual Financial Report.
 This liability represents the Authority's portion of the collective total pension liability less the fiduciary net position of the Teachers' and State Employees' Retirement System.
-See Note 8 for further information regarding the Authority's policies for recognizing liabilities, expenses, and deferred outflows and inflows related to pensions.
+See Note 8 for further information regarding the Authority's policies for recognizing liabilities, expenses, and deferred outflows of resources and deferred inflows of resources related to pensions.